 Greenhouse gas reduction mandate

-To encourage the use of biofuels in Sweden, the Swedish government has implemented a greenhouse gas reduction mandate for gasoline, diesel and aviation fuel.
-This means that fuel suppliers must reduce greenhouse gas emissions from these fuels by a certain percentage every year, through the blending of biofuels.
-The greenhouse gas reduction mandate is intended to contribute to the national goal of 70 percent greenhouse gas reduction from domestic transport by 2030, compared to 2010.
+The Swedish government has implemented a greenhouse gas reduction mandate for gasoline and diesel.
+This means that fuel suppliers must reduce greenhouse gas emissions from these fuels by a certain percentage every year, through the blending of biofuels or purchasing electricity credits.
+The aim of the scheme is to reduce greenhouse gas emissions from transports and mobile machinery in Sweden.

-Economic operators that are taxable for gasoline and/or diesel and/or aviation fuels are by the greenhouse gas reduction mandate (Lag (2017:1201) om reduktion av växthusgasutsläpp från vissa fossila drivmedel) bound to reduce the climate impact of their sales of gasoline and/or diesel and/or aviation fuel by a certain percentage every calendar year, per unit of energy sold.
-This percentage increases every calendar year and is separate for gasoline, diesel and aviation fuel.
+Economic operators that are taxable for gasoline and/or diesel are required to reduce the climate impact of their sales of gasoline and/or diesel and/or aviation fuel by a certain percentage every calendar year, per unit of energy sold.
 To reach the required target percentages, fuel suppliers will need to increase the biofuel blend in their gasoline and diesel.

-The greenhouse gas reduction mandate (riksdagen.se, in Swedish)
+The greenhouse gas reduction mandate law (riksdagen.se, in Swedish)

-To calculate the reduction, the climate impact of the fuel at hand is compared with the climate impact of a fully fossil counterpart (fossil gasoline, diesel, or aviation fuel respectively).
+To calculate the reduction, the climate impact of the fuel at hand is compared with the climate impact of a fully fossil counterpart.
 The climate impact of the biofuel component in a fuel is calculated according to a life cycle perspective, from cultivation and production to usage.
 The purpose of this is to promote use of biofuel with favorable climate properties.

-The table below presents the reduction levels as decided in the acts SFS 2021:412 and SFS 2022:1217 as well as ammendments decided by the Parliament on November 30 2023.
-The currently decided levels can be found in the consolidated act on greenhouse gas reduction mandate.
+The table below presents the reduction levels including changes made in the legislation in force from July 1st 2025.
+The currently decided levels can be found in the consolidated act on greenhouse gas reduction mandate (link above).

 Diesel